-- Mother Nature is not cooperating with the climate modelers who have predicted increasing global temperature with increasing atmospheric CO2 levels. - \succ Even though CO2 levels continue to climb, global temperature data reported by NASA satellitebased temperature measurements show a decade-long trend of declining global temperatures. - The year 2008 was significantly cooler than 2007 and well below the average global temperatures over the past 30 years. - An international weather service recently reported that the North Atlantic and North Pacific Oceans are now both cooler than normal for the first time in 15 years. - \succ Global sea-ice extent has recovered from recent lows. - There have recently been a number of scientific studies pointing to continued climate cooling over the next 15-20 years.

-NASA reports we are entering a very deep solar minimum - the quietest the sun's been in over a century.
+- Mother Nature is not cooperating with the climate modelers who have predicted increasing global temperature with increasing atmospheric CO2 levels. - Even though CO2 levels continue to climb, global temperature data reported by NASA satellite-based temperature measurements show a decade-long trend of declining global temperatures. - The year 2008 was significantly cooler than 2007 and well below the average global temperatures over the past 30 years. - An international weather service recently reported that the North Atlantic and North Pacific Oceans are now both cooler than normal for the first time in 15 years. - Global sea-ice extent has been recovering from recent lows. - There have recently been a number of scientific studies pointing to continued climate cooling over the next 15-20 years.
+One of the world's top climate modelers says we could be in for one or two decades during which temperatures cool. - NASA reports we are entering a very deep solar minimum the quietest the sun's been in over a century.
 In 2008, the sun set a number of records: a 50-year low in solar wind pressure; a 12-year low in solar irradiance, and a 55-year low in solar radio emissions.
 A number of scientists suggests that a quiet sun leads to a cooling climate.